T

 on lp Verve 5032 Chelsea Girl

-Nitty Gritty Dirt Band, Ian Matthews, Tom Rush, Jackson Browne, Greg Allman, Paul Westerberg, Fountains Of Wayne
+Nitty Gritty Dirt Band, Ian Matthews, Tom Rush, Gregg Allman, Jackson Browne, Paul Westerberg, Fountains Of Wayne et el.

 Odd as it may seem now, writer Jackson Browne and Velvet Underground chanteuse Nico were romantically linked then, which is how she got the song.
-Browne was already a prolific composer at the time and didn't become a recording artist until 1972.
+Browne was already a prolific composer at the time, and played on Nico's recording.
+He didn't become a recording artist himself until 1972.

 art